Doctor of Philosophy with a Major in Mechanical Engineering

 The Doctor of Philosophy (Ph.D.) degree recognizes proficiency and high achievement in research.
 The items below are mandatory for all Ph.D. students.

-The doctoral degree in Mechanical Engineering requires 42 semester hours of coursework (on a letter-grade basis) beyond the bachelor's degree or its equivalent.
+The doctoral degree in Mechanical Engineering requires 36 semester hours of coursework, including at least a 6-hour credit minor1,2,3 (on a letter-grade basis) beyond the bachelor's degree or its equivalent.
 Course grades must be C or higher to satisfy PhD degree requirements.

 Must be in a coherent subject area appropriate to ME, or related combinations.
 If you completed a master's thesis in this area, it may count for nine semester hours toward this requirement (a copy of the M.S. thesis abstract must be attached to the Ph.D. program of study form).ME 6753, ME 6789, and ME 6799 do not meet this requirement.

-CETL classes taken will only satisfy the Minor and Elective Areas.
+CETL classes taken will only satisfy the Minor Area.

 Qualifying Exam